 This raw shea butter also protects the hair from heat and moisturizes dry, dull tresses.

 It is packaged in a food-grade resealable pouch to keep the cocoa butter fresh.
-It’s also a great natural ingredient for homemade DIY body butter, cold-process soap, lotions, creams, and lip balms.
+It’s also a great natural ingredient for homemade DIY body butter, cold-process soap, lotion, cream, and lip balm.

 The cream also contains coconut oil, glycerin, and vitamin E to nourish and lock in moisture.
 This body cream has a light scent of cocoa butter and contains added fragrance.